PIP-II Dipole Magnets

 Contract Details

-- NAICS: 334519 – Other Measuring and Controlling Device Manufacturing (Small Business Size Standard: 600 employees).
+- NAICS: 334519 – Other Measuring and Controlling Device Manufacturing, with a small business size standard of 600 employees.

-- Subcontracting Plan: Required if the awardee is a large business and the subcontract exceeds $750,000.
+- Subcontracting Plan: A small business subcontracting plan is required if the awardee does not meet the small business definition and the subcontract exceeds $750,000.

 Submission & Evaluation

-- Submission Format: Two parts: Part I - Technical Proposal and Part II - Business/Management & Price Proposal.
+- Submission: Proposals must be submitted in two parts: Part I - Technical Proposal and Part II - Business/Management & Price Proposal.

-- Technical Proposal: Must demonstrate capability in design, fabrication, testing, and delivery, including infrastructure, preliminary magnetic and mechanical designs, past experience, and a delivery schedule.
+- Technical Proposal: Must demonstrate the offeror's ability to design, fabricate, test, and deliver, including technical capabilities, infrastructure, preliminary designs, past experience, and a delivery schedule.
+Preliminary magnetic and mechanical designs are required.

-- Evaluation: Best-value trade-off source selection.
-Non-cost factors (Technical Merit & Quality, Past Experience, Delivery Schedule & Milestones) are significantly more important than cost or price.
+- Evaluation: This is a best-value trade-off source selection process, where non-cost factors (Technical Merit & Quality, Past Experience, Delivery Schedule & Milestones) are significantly more important than cost or price.